Arizona Museum of Natural History: Paleontology

 The Paleontology Section, which is the study of past life, is the primary emphasis of the Natural History Section of the Arizona Museum of Natural History.
 The Natural History Section explores, excavates, records, prepares, conserves, and researches the fossil resources in the collection at AzMNH.
 In addition to working with state, university, and municipal agencies, AzMNH is an official repository for specimens collected from State, Bureau of Land Management (BLM), National Forest, and Fish and Wildlife lands throughout Arizona.

 The Dinosaur Hall features an unnamed coelurosaur nicknamed the "Zuni coelurosaur", a Tarbosaurus skeleton and a Tyrannosaurus rex skull.
 Also they feature a Gastornis.
 As sauropods they have a Camarasaurus skeleton and an Apatosaurus femur.
 As ceratopsians they have a Psittacosaurus skeleton, a Zuniceratops, Protoceratops, Pentaceratops and Triceratops and as iguanodonts they consist solely on a Probactrosaurus.

 Archeology/Anthropology

 The Anthropology Section of the Arizona Museum of Natural History conducts research and develops exhibitions on Native American cultures and the archaeology of southern Arizona.
 Archaeology has been a major focus of the museum since its inception in 1977.
 The museum sponsors ongoing excavation at the Mesa Grande Ruin, a large mound in Mesa dating from the Hohokam Classic Period.
 This is one of the most important tasks of the anthropology department.
 The opening of Mesa Grande as a heritage site dedicated to public education concerning the Hohokam and O'odham people remains a central goal of the museum.

 Exhibits

-The following images are of some of the exhibits in the museum.
+Here are of some of the exhibits in the museum: